Six Republicans back Biden IRS nominee; Manchin opposes

 The Senate voted 54-42 to confirm Werfel on Thursday.

-Sen. Dianne Feinstein (D-Calif.), who is recovering from shingles, Sen. John Fetterman (D-Pa.), who is being treated for clinical depression, and Sen. Mitch McConnell (R-Ky.), who was hospitalized after a fall Wednesday night, did not vote — nor did Sen. Jim Risch (R-Idaho).
+Sen. Dianne Feinstein (D-Calif.), who is recovering from shingles; Sen. John Fetterman (D-Pa.), who is being treated for clinical depression; and Sen. Mitch McConnell (R-Ky.), who was hospitalized after a fall Wednesday night, did not vote — nor did Sen. James Risch (R-Idaho).

 Biden nominated Werfel in November to replace Charles Rettig as IRS commissioner.